Monsters in Dungeons & Dragons: Blood War

+The Blood War has been given various causes across different game books.
+Fiendish Codex I: Hordes of the Abyss attributes it to an offshoot of the primordial battles between law and chaos, continued out of violent and sadistic stubbornness.
+Fiendish Codex II: Tyrants of the Nine Hells depicts Asmodeus as a formerly angelic being tasked with fighting an eternal war against the demons.
+When he and his followers take on demonic traits to better combat their foes, these angels, now deemed devils, are either exiled to or granted (depending on perspective) their own plane, where they fight the Blood War without disturbing the primordial lords of order.
+This is depicted as possibly being self-serving historical revisionism.
+The Guide to Hell instead portrays the Blood War as a distraction by Asmodeus to hide his true goal of usurping divine power and reshaping the multiverse.
+Later official materials claim Asmodeus possesses a piece of the pure elemental chaos Tharizdun used to create the Abyss.
+The demons are drawn to this and seek to reclaim it.ComicBook.com contributor Christian Hoffer considered "Blood War between demons and devils" one "of the great conflicts that make up the D&D multiverse", while Bleeding Cool editor Gavin Sheehan called it "one of the most glorified battles in all of D&D" and praised the in-depth look into its cause and background given by a Ken Burns-style narrative in Mordenkainen's Tome of Foes.
+Black Gate reviewer Andrew Zimmerman Jones described it as the "eternal" conflict "for who gets claim on being more evil" and praised the Blood War as a background for adventures putting the player characters between the fronts.

 Controversy and related changes between editions

 The inclusion of demons and devils proved controversial among critics of Dungeons & Dragons.
 TSR eliminated most references to occult symbols, demons, and devils from the second edition of the game.
-When the creatures were reintroduced in the Monstrous Compendium supplement MC8: The Outer Planes, the terms "baatezu", "tanar'ri", "yugoloth", and "gehreleth" were introduced and were used exclusively in place of the terms "devil", "demon", "daemon", and "demodand", respectively.
+When the creatures were reintroduced after a few year in the Monstrous Compendium supplement MC8: The Outer Planes, the terms "baatezu", "tanar'ri", "yugoloth", and "gehreleth" were introduced and were used exclusively in place of the terms "devil", "demon", "daemon", and "demodand", respectively, but without changing the creatures fundamentally.

 Following a more relaxed attitude towards the hobby, Wizards of the Coast reinserted many of these excised references in the third edition of the game.
 They kept intact the terms they had been replaced with, using both when applicable to appeal both to older players and those who played in subsequent editions of the game.
 While the 1st edition of AD&D used the term "Daemon", all subsequent editions beginning with 2nd edition have used the term "yugoloth" for the same creatures.